 7. Accumulation of pension benefits and income derived from continued occupational activity

 In principle it is possible to receive a pension and continue to work as well.
-This person may even pay contribution from his earnings in order to further increase the pension; but generally the employer has to continue to pay contributions.
+This person may choose to pay contribution from his/her earnings in order to further increase the pension; for the employer to continue to pay contributions is generally speaking compulsory.

 There are limits in case of retiring earlier than the normal retirement age.
 If a person retires at normal retirement age there are no limits for additional earnings.
 In case of a full pension received before normal retirement age additional earnings are limited to 6.300 € per year.
 If a person earns more than that 40 % of earnings will be deducted from the pension amount.